 When I first started teaching online I did not know what props to use.
-I just gathered a few items I already had in my house.
+As a brick and mortar teacher I didn’t really have classroom props.
+So for Online teaching I just gathered a few items I already had in my house.
 Some of those items turned out to be props I still use, but I also found some really valuable ones that I heard about from other teachers.
 Let’s take a look at some of my favorites.

 One of my favorite and most versatile props is a Russian doll.
 These are so useful for learning different sizes and for comparing sizes (bigger, smaller, biggest, smallest, etc.).
 If you buy a colorful doll, it’s also useful for practicing colors.
 Finally, you can use it to practice vocabulary related to family.

 Russian dolls would also be great for portraying conversation.
 Often times students don’t understand how to respond to questions as simple as “What’s your name?” or “How are you?”
 Seeing something more life-like might be more valuable than a puppet in order to make the speaking more realistic and comprehendible to the student.

 *As an Amazon Associate I earn from qualifying purchases.